 The required ESOL course work for all endorsement candidates is 18 credit hours:

-- TCE 579 Linguistics for ESOL/Bilingual Teachers (3 credits)
+- ED 579 Linguistics for Teachers (3 credits)

-- TCE 510 ESOL/Bilingual Internship (3 credits)
+- ED 510 ESOL Internship (3 credits)

 Courses are typically offered during the following terms, but check the Schedule of Classes for an updated list: